Disney Vacation Club: History

-In November 2019, plans for a 12-story club tower attached to the Disneyland Hotel were filed.
+In November 2019, Disney filed plans for a new Disney Vacation Club tower at the Disneyland Hotel.
 The tower opened on September 28, 2023.

-In 2021, plans to expand the Villas at Disney's Grand Floridian were announced.
-The expansion added approximately 200 studio rooms to the resort.
-This expansion was completed on June 23, 2022.
+In 2021, Disney announced an expansion of the Villas at Disney's Grand Floridian Resort & Spa, adding approximately 200 studio units.
+The expansion was completed on June 23, 2022.

-In 2022, plans to construct a new tower at Disney's Polynesian Village Resort were announced.
-On May 10, 2024, it was announced that the name of the new tower would be Island Tower at Disney's Polynesian Village Resort, which opened on December 17, 2024.
+Plans for a new Disney Vacation Club tower at Disney's Polynesian Village Resort were announced in 2022.
+In May 2024, the project was named Island Tower at Disney's Polynesian Village Resort, which opened on December 17, 2024.